llm-jp/awesome-japanese-llm/CONTRIBUTING.md

 - We do not include models specialized for specific tasks (such as BERT fine-tuned on QA datasets).

-- Likewise, we do not list quantized versions of original models or those converted to GGML/GGUF formats.

-- However, models officially released by the model's original authors might constitute exceptions.

 ## About Datasets/Leaderboards

 - As a general rule, we only include datasets or leaderboards used for evaluation by organizations that have developed large scale Japanese language models.